 This course has many features designed to help you learn chemistry.
 It is organized into units, each of which ends with an exam.
 Within each unit there is a weekly schedule.
 Within each week there are whole-class meetings where lecture and group work will be done, a discussion section for group work, and a laboratory session.
-Each of these meetings has a pre-class activity that will make sure you have the background needed for the class session.
+Before each whole-class meeting there is a pre-class activity that will make sure you have the background needed for the class session.
 There are post-exam activities that will ask you to reflect on your study habits and what you have learned.
 There will be activities during each class period, and there is homework each week.
 Laboratory work enables you to learn techniques and apply what you have learned in class.
 All course information is available in a course management system called Canvas.
-An online system called Piazza allows you to post questions anytime and get responses quickly.
-Your course instructor will have office hours during which difficult material can be discussed and explained: make use of them!
+An online system called Piazza (link provided in Canvas) allows you to post questions anytime and get responses quickly.
+Your course instructors will have office hours during which difficult materials can be discussed and explained: make use of them!

 How Should I Use These Pre-class Materials?